139bercy/pypel/README.md

 The Process constructor takes optional Extractor, Transformer & Loader arguments.
 These must derive from their pypel-class.

 For options, detailed usage and/or functionalities please refer to the documentation

+### Loading from the command line
+Pypel allows generating & loading from the command line by executing `pypel/main.py`. pypel.main takes several arguments :
+ - `-f` or `--config-file` to specify what file to generate/load from
+ - `-c` or `--clean` to clean indices
+ - `-m` or `--mapping` to specify what mappings to use if -c is on

+For a `--config-file` example, see `pypel/conf_template.json`.
+Only json config files are currently supported.

 ## Tests
    - move to the project's root directory `pypel` then run `make`.
 This generates html reports for easier reading.